 Who will respond to my feedback?

 Our Supporter Liaison Officer will pass your feedback to the appropriate Section Manager and if relevant, the Executive Chairman.
 If you require a response, we will endeavour to reply within 3 working days.
 In some cases it may take longer to resolve issues if the matter involves external contractors.

 Unless you are a licensed/accredited photographer, taking pictures of the matchday action is prohibited at SPFL games due to copyright rules.
 However, CaleyJags.com is the place to go if you wish to relive some of the matchday action or perhaps see yourself in a crowd shot.
 Peter Paul is an official photographer, accredited with the club and he features photos from virtually all games as well as behind the scenes photos from our hospitality and other areas of the ground.
 Many of the photos featured on this site come from Peter and this site is well worth a look for all ICTFC fans.

 Please Note www.caleythistleonline.com & CaleyJags.com are external websites which are not under the control of Inverness Caledonian Thistle and the Club are neither responsible for, nor accept liability for, any content contained within it.
 We also cannot confirm the accuracy or otherwise of any statements made on that site unless the article quoted is a press release or other official document that originated from ICTFC.
 Please contact the site owners directly should you have any questions or concerns.

-At ICTFC we always value our customers and we want your experience at the Tulloch Caledonian Stadium to be everything it can be.
-If you have additional questions that are not addressed here, please send us an email to email@example.com we will do our best to answer you personally and/or to add it to this page.
+At ICTFC we always value our customers and we want your experience at The Caledonian Stadium to be everything it can be.
+If you have additional questions that are not addressed here, please send us an email to firstname.lastname@example.org we will do our best to answer you personally and/or to add it to this page.